Density of Ch\^atelet surfaces failing the Hasse principle: Introduction

 Given $u=[a,b,c,d]\in U$, the orbit of $u$ under $ G(\QQ)$ produces the same surface $X_{a,b,c,d}$.

 In our analysis we will restrict attention to elements of $\cM=U(\QQ)/G(\QQ)$.
 We will be interested in three basic subsets, given by

 The elements of $\cM_{\mathrm{Br}}$ are precisely the surfaces for which there is a non-empty Brauer--Manin obstruction to the Hasse principle.
-Using the naive exponential height function $H$ on $\PP^3(\QQ)$, with norm $|\x|=\max |x_i|$ on $\RR^4$, we wish to study the cardinalities
+In \S \ref{s:prelim} we will choose representative coordinates in $\ZZp^4/\{\pm 1\}$ for the parameter space $\mathcal{M}$.
+In this way, to each point $u\in \mathcal{M}$ we can associate a height $H(u)$, which will turn out to be $\max\{|a|,|b|,|c|,|d|\}$ on $\ZZp^4/\{\pm 1\}$.
+With this in mind we wish to study the cardinalities

 as $P\rightarrow \infty$.
 Our first result is the following.

 \begin{theorem} We have $N_{\mathrm{loc}}(P)= \tau_{\mathrm{loc}} P^4+O (P^{4-1/8+\ve}),$ for any $\ve>0$, where if $\tau_{\mathrm{loc},v}$ is the density of points in $U(\QQ_v)/G(\QQ_v)$ for which the associated surface has $\QQ_v$-points then